 Google or its agent may verify the relationship between Child and Parent.
 Parent and Child acknowledge and agree that Child Inventory is subject to the same policies and rules as other inventory that use the Services (including Google Monetization), including auction rules.
 As between Child and Google, Child is responsible for any and all policy violations on its Child Inventory (whether such inventory is managed through Child’s account or Parent’s account), whether caused by Parent, Child, or any other party, and Google reserves the right to take any enforcement actions against Child as a result of such violations.
 As between Parent and Google, Parent is responsible for any and all policy violations on Child Inventory it manages or represents (whether such inventory is managed through Child’s account or Parent’s account), whether caused by Parent, Child, or any other party, and Google reserves the right to take any enforcement actions against Parent (including disabling Parent's use of MCM) as a result of such violations.
+Google has no liability arising from or related to Parent or Child (i) undergoing a change of control event or (ii) assigning any networks, inventory, or contract(s) for the Google Ad Manager services to a third party.
 If Parent's use of MCM is disabled, Parent must no longer manage or represent any Child Inventory through the Services.
 Unless otherwise stated in the MCM Partner Program terms and conditions between Partner and Google, Google has no obligation to provide technical support to any Parent, Child or Child Inventory.

 Video Inventory.
 Video inventory (in-stream ad calls from both linear video content and online games) (“Video Inventory”) coming from a Child for monetization on any Google service is allowed only when Parent either: (i) owns the video player; or (ii) owns the video content; or (iii) holds exclusive sales rights to the video content.
 In addition, Parent and Child are each responsible for ensuring that all Video Inventory complies with these Ad Manager MCM Policies.
 Parent and Child are also responsible for ensuring that all Target Properties with embedded video players that contain Video Inventory comply with these Google Ad Manager Partner Guidelines.